-Regulatory risk is defined as the risk that DAS LEI is exposed to fines, censure, legal or enforcement action due to failing to comply with applicable laws, regulations and codes of conduct or legal obligations.
+Regulatory risk is defined as the risk that DAS LEI is exposed to fines, censure, and legal or enforcement action due to failing to comply with applicable laws, regulations and codes of conduct or legal obligations.
 There were no material changes to the measures used to assess the risk exposure or the material risks over the reporting period unless explained.
-There has been no significant change in the Regulatory Risk profile over the year.
+The regulatory risk profile has remained within appetite over the year.

-Regulatory risk management processes are in place and are embedded across the Group, the methodology applied aligns with that of the Enterprise Risk Management Framework and managed specifically through the Conduct Risk Framework.
-The framework also aligns with the Compliance Minimum Standards as set by its Parent - ERGO.
+Regulatory risk management processes are in place and are embedded across the Group, the methodology applied aligns with that of the Enterprise Risk Management Framework and also with the Compliance Minimum Standards as set by an intermediate parent company - ERGO.
 DAS LEI's strategy with regard to regulatory risk is to identify, assess, manage and control risk appropriately and to ensure fair outcomes within agreed and defined risk appetite.